rme28/Local-Windows-Save-to-Docker-Dedicated-Palworld-server/README.md

 I want to clarify that I did not create anything; I simply adapted the work of others from GitHub and YouTube to suit my needs.

 The sources of my research to create this guide are listed at the end.
-This guide was created in collaboration with **@Wolfblackry**, thank you to him.
+This guide was created in collaboration with [@Wolfblackry](https://github.com/Wolfblackry), thank you to him.

 ---